fbpx

 Junior Ranger program at El Yunque.
 Photo credit: Chelsea Kelly-Sipe

-Kids will enjoy completing the junior ranger program to receive a El Yunque National Forest badge as a free souvenir.
+Kids will enjoy completing the junior ranger program to receive an El Yunque National Forest badge as a free souvenir.

 Grab a booklet at the visitor center before you enter the park.
 Then check out countless waterfalls, climbing towers, easy trails, historic buildings, and interactive exhibits at the visitor center.

-*Be sure to reserve a ticket to enter the majority of the park.
+*Be sure to reserve a ticket to enter most of the park.
 It is inexpensive and easy to do.

 Tips for Visiting El Yunque National Park

-Start your visit at the El Portal Visitor center.
-From there, you’ll pass by a few roadside stands in case you need to grab a snack or souvenir.
+Start your visit at the El Portal Visitor Center.
+From there, you’ll pass by a few roadside stands if you need to grab a snack or souvenir.

 El Portal Visitors Center.
 Photo credit: Chelsea Kelly-Sipe